-We’re all familiar with collagen, or at least know of it.
-Known for its association with facial aging, you’ve most likely heard it in skin product commercials and adverts.
-A recent trip to your favorite beauty and cosmetics store is enough to see it listed on various displays.
-And there’s a reason for that.
+Most people are familiar with collagen, or at least know of it.
+Best known for its role in preventing facial aging, you’ve most likely heard about it in skin product commercials and advertisements.
+During a trip to your favorite beauty and cosmetics store, you’re likely to see it listed on various displays.

 Understanding what collagen is and how to promote its production is essential for fostering optimal skin health.
-As we age, collagen production slows down, and giving our skin a helping hand can go a long way.
-It’s also important to know what works best and what is a waste of time for rebuilding collagen.
+As we age, collagen production slows down, and giving our skin a helping hand can go a long way toward looking more youthful.
+It’s also important to know what techniques work best and what is a waste of time for rebuilding collagen.

 What is Collagen?

-Collagen is the most plentiful protein you have in your body and accounts for about one-third of your body’s protein composition.
-It’s an essential protein in the extracellular matrix of the body’s connective tissue.
+Collagen is the most plentiful protein in your body.
+It accounts for about one-third of your body’s protein composition.
+It’s an essential component in the extracellular matrix of the body’s connective tissue.

 Collagen is vital to many functions that relate to your skin and joints.
 In effect, you may know collagen to be great for your skin, but it has a few other attributes worth mentioning.

 As an abundant protein in your body, collagen has several roles.
 Here are some of the most important: